BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking5-8.md

 - How do you remember important things?
   - I rely heavily on my calendar and to-do list apps.
 I make it a habit to  review them every morning and evening, just to make sure nothing  slips through the cracks.
 Repetition is key for me – the more I see  something, the more likely I am to remember it.

+### Plants

+- Do you keep plants at home?
+  - Yes, I definitely do.
+I have a few small potted plants on my windowsill, mostly succulents and a snake plant.
+I chose them because they're low-maintenance and quite hard to kill.
+I also think they make my living space feel more fresh and alive.
+- What plant did you grow when you were young?
+  - I remember growing sunflowers when I was in primary school.
+It was a class project, and we planted the seeds in little pots.
+I was so excited to water it every day and watch it sprout and grow taller than me.
+It was a very rewarding experience that taught me a bit about patience.
+- Do you know anything about growing a plant?
+  - I know the basics.
+For instance, I understand that most plants need three key things: sunlight, water, and good soil.
+However, I've learned that overwatering is a common mistake, as it can cause the roots to rot.
+I'm not an expert, but I can keep a few resilient plants alive and healthy.
+- Do Chinese people send plants as gifts?
+  - Yes, it's a fairly common practice, especially for certain occasions.
+Plants like orchids or lucky bamboo are very popular gifts.
+They are often given for housewarmings, business openings, or during the New Year because they symbolize good fortune, prosperity, and growth.
+It's a thoughtful gift that represents good wishes.

 ## Part 2 & 3

 ### Describe an outdoor sport you would like to do